If you can't find your answer here, please contact one of staff members for assistance!

 Yes.
 Per the CWU directive of mandatory facial coverings on campus, this will be enforced at all Recreation operated facilities.

-Why was the Recreation Center closed when the state allows it to be open?
+Why does the Recreation Center close when the state allows it to be open?

 Which CWU recreational services are available?

 Starting July 1, Outdoor Pursuits & Rentals (OPR) will begin providing services to those who would like to rent outdoor equipment.
-Hours of operation will be Monday through Friday from 9 a.m. to 3 p.m.
 Please call (509) 963-3537 before arriving and maintain physical distancing during pick up and drop off.
 Our COVID-19 Modifications page has the most current information regarding service availability.

 Can we use our own belayers?